TarballCoLtd/jse3d/README.md

 ## Dependencies

-If you would like a version with no dependencies, try jse3d v1.7.2.<br/>
+If you would like a version with no dependencies, try jse3d v1.7.2, however this is an outdated version and is not guaranteed to be bug free.<br/>
 -Aparapi 2.0.0<br/>
 -Aparapi JNI 1.4.2<br/>
 -Apache Commons BCEL 6.5.0<br/>
--jse3dnetworklib 1.2
+-jse3dnetworklib 1.3

 ## Documentation